How to interpret graphs and charts boils down to basic analytical skills and the nature of the visualization.

 How to interpret graphs and charts?
 The Sentiment Trend Chart is a combination of both line and bar graphs.
 The plotted line curve helps the audience to note the differences in performance across time (financial year).

 The chart incorporates color coding to help the audience distinguish performance.
-Green stands for desired performance or positive feedback on video, while red stands for unwanted performance dislikes.
-September remained worst month as many dislikes came on this month while May remained best in getting likes.
+Green stands for desired performance or positive feedback on the video, while red stands for unwanted performance dislikes.
+September remained the worst month as many dislikes came on this month while May remained the best in getting likes.

-This chart uses color-coding to create variation in the performance of the variables under study.
+This Area Stacked Chart uses color coding to create variation in the performance of the variables under study.
 For instance, the critical metrics under review are namely shares, likes, and dislikes.

 A stacked Bar Chart is made up of composite bars.
 So each color in a bar represents a variable that adds up to a sub-total, as shown below.